 About six months after the initial launch, updates BIOS For the motherboards of the leading players, we are exposed to a new supported sub-version that will reach the stores soon along with updated budget models

-At the end of 2018, we received the launch of Intel's ninth generation Core PC, which is also the second under the Coffee Lake family (receiving the nickname Coffee Lake-R or Coffee Lake Refresh) with up to eight physical processing cores And using thermal brazing instead of ointment Interface between the chips themselves to cover their heat sink.
-Did you think that this ended the story of this family?
-It turns out that we will soon see another update of the models that are still not entirely clear - alongside the launch of Processors At various pricing levels.
+At the end of 2018, we got Intel's ninth-core launch from Intel for desktop, which is also second among the Coffee Lake family (and received the nickname Coffee Lake-R, or Coffee Lake Refresh) - with up to eight physical processing cores And using thermal brazing instead of ointment At the interface between the chips themselves to cover their heat diffuser.
+Did you think this ended the story of this family?
+It turns out that we will soon see another update of the models that are still not quite clear - alongside the launch of the Processors At various pricing levels.

-כל Manufacturers Motherboards The central ones For cross-platform platforms Intel Launch updates for yourBIOS In their products, the purpose of which is, among other things,Coffee LakeA new Stepping will receive the documentation as R0 instead of P0 on the models we have met so far.
-This change attests to some improvement in Intel's manufacturing process, with the potential to make processors more efficient and cool.
+כל Manufacturers Motherboards The central ones For cross-platform platforms Intel Launch updates for yourBIOS In their products, the purpose of which is, among other things,Coffee Lake-R - New Stepping that will receive the documentation as R0 instead of P0 in the models we have met so far.
+This change is indicative of some improvement in Intel's manufacturing process, with the potential to make processors a little more efficient and cool.

 Along with updated versions of Processors Such as the Core i7-9700K and the Core i9-9900K, which will probably appear in stores in the near future, we continue to wait patiently for the launch of models Processors Whose existence has already been leaked on several occasions: core i9-9900T that will provide eight processing cores in a power supply envelope of only 35 watts, core i7-9700F octagon without a built-in graphics core, models core i3-9100 andcore i3-9300 quadrilateral cores as well as models Pentium And Celeron are updated for price levels of less than $ 100.